pradosoft/prado/README.md

-# Warning: this is prerelease, and is not usable yet.
+# Warning: this is development version of the upcoming Prado 4.

 # Prado PHP Framework